 - You set aside money each month to cover the deductible through the use of the flexible spending account.

 Budgeting for health care

-No matter what health plan you choose, you'll probably have some out-of-pocket expenses for things like deductibles and copays.
+No matter what health plan you choose, you'll probably have some out-of-pocket expenses for things like deductibles, coinsurance and copays.
 A great way to budget for health care expenses—and save money on taxes at the same time—is with a health care flexible spending account, or, if you enroll in the consumer-directed health plan, a health savings account.